Public internet users are expected to follow the guidelines of the Des Moines Public Library Customer Behavior Policy.

 - Each building will set a limit for the number of users permitted at a workstation at one time.

-- Users will be held responsible for all pages printed at the cost of 25 cents per page.
+- Users are responsible for the cost of pages printed.
 Those unfamiliar with printing from the Internet are encouraged to seek staff assistance when attempting to print for the first time.

 As with other library materials, monitoring of a child’s access to the Internet is the responsibility of the parent or legal guardian.
 Supervision must be provided for children under the age of ten.

 - Users are prohibited from viewing material deemed inappropriate for a public setting.

 - Users are not permitted to install, delete, or modify library hardware or software.

 - Files saved to the computer are automatically deleted at the end ofo each user’s session.

 - Misuse of the computer or Internet may result in the loss of Internet privileges.